The Boy with the Moon on his Forehead: Stokes's version

 The nurse takes the boy in a box and buries it in the jungle, but the king's royal hound, named Shankar, goes to the hole and swallows the boy (but does not eat him).
 The dog takes the boy and rears him for a time.
 His master, the king's dogkeeper, sees the boy after the dog spits him out and marvels at the boy's beauty.
 The four queens learn that the boy is still alive and demand the dog to be killed come morning.
 The dog, however, saves the boy by giving him to the king's cow Suri, who swallows the boy in its belly.

 The four queens once again learn of the boy's survival and order the cow to be sacrificed, but the boy is saved by the cow, who delivers him to the king's horse, Katar.
 The news of his survival reach the four queens' ears, who beg the king to sacrifice the horse.
-When a cadre of the king's sypoys surround the barn, the horse tells the prince to get some princely clothes, a bridle, a saddle, a sword and a gun from the stable, and ride it to escape execution.
+When a cadre of the king's sepoys surround the barn, the horse tells the prince to get some princely clothes, a bridle, a saddle, a sword and a gun from the stable, and ride it to escape execution.

 The boy and Katar reach another country and exchange their clothes for common disguises, and the horse becomes a donkey.
 The prince with a moon takes up a job as a grain merchant's apprentice.
 On one hot day, the boy begins to sing to pass the time, and the local king's seventh daughter listens to the song.
 The princess goes to the royal garden, located neat the grain merchant's shop, and inquires the youth about his origins.
 He evades her questions.
 The princess insists on knowing about him, and this time he answers he is only a poor boy.